Networking Natural Builders Worldwide

 A School for Haiti:

-The BWB team is designing a school and cafeteria for the What If?
+In July 2013 the BWB team will begin construction of its design for a school and cafeteria for the What If?
 Foundation.
 WIF has worked since 2001 with food and education programs for disadvantaged children in the Ti Plas Kazo community in Port-au-Prince.

 Ti Kay Pay: